 Mrs Kennedy – Class Teacher

 Mrs Diorazio – Teaching Assistant

-I’m very much looking forward to my second year at Buglawton and getting to know the new Year 6 children and their families.
+I’m very much looking forward to my third year at Buglawton and getting to know the new Year 6 children and their families.
 On this page you will find links to useful homework information, parent presentations and topic overviews.
 I will also share what activities we have been enjoying together as a class and some of our key whole school events.

 We start our first term with an exciting, interesting and reflective topic, covering World War 1 and World War 2:-

 On 11th September, we will be joined in school by a Drama and Arts based company ‘Makers of History’ who will be providing a WW1 Centenary Workshop for us to get involved in.
 We will meet a WW1 Tommy soldier and a nurse, who will show us just what life was like throughout the Great War.

 Our first Science topic is ‘Animals including humans’ within which we will be focussing on ‘The Human Body’.
 We will be exploring the ‘Circulatory System’ and finding out how our blood is transported around our bodies and the jobs of our vital organs.